Pac-12’s postseason hopes dim among canceled games, virus

 So far, USC and No. 11 Oregon (2-0) appear to be in the best shape for a bowl bid, after what is likely to be a meeting between the two for the league championship.

-The San Jose Mercury News reported that Pac-12 Commissioner Larry Scott has asked the College Football Playoff committee to consider pushing back the playoffs, but the chance of that appears slim.
-Currently the semifinals are the Rose Bowl and the Sugar Bowl on Jan.
+The San Jose Mercury News reported that Pac-12 Commissioner Larry Scott asked the College Football Playoff management committee to consider pushing back the playoffs, but the idea was nixed Wednesday.
+The semifinals are the Rose Bowl and the Sugar Bowl on Jan.
 1, with the national championship game set for Jan.
 11.

 “I think everything has to be on the table, right?
 Since no one wrote a handbook for this thing,” Oregon coach Mario Cristobal said.
 “So I think as time goes on and scenarios pop up, everybody’s got to put their heads together to try to figure out what the best scenario is for the players, for the sake of the season and the guys that have actually opted in and gone all in and played.”